SUNSET-Sejong-University/Tolqyn/README.md

 A mirrored live camera feed is rendered behind the scene at extreme depth (z = -10000), intended to be hidden from plain-sight.

-### 🔊 Audio Reactivity (FFT)
+### 🔊 Audio Reactivity (FFT and Beat-Driven)

-Input from the microphone is processed with a 512-band FFT:
+- Input from the microphone is processed with a 512-band FFT:
   - The loudest frequency band is extracted each frame
   - Large amplitudes trigger more edges
   - Quiet audio produces sparse, minimal visuals
+- A beat detection system identifies rhythmic onsets (kicks, pulses, percussive events).
+- Each detected beat triggers structural and visual responses in the node system.

 ### 🌈 Visual Aesthetics
 - Additive blending for glow effects